HackSoc/constitution/README.md

 The constitution is available in [Constitution.md](./Constitution.md).

+A PDF copy of the constitution and declaration can be produced by running `make` ([pandoc](https://pandoc.org/) is required).
+The declaration should be filled in with the approriate names, but not committed.

 This document outlines the procedure for changes to the constitution held in this repository.
 While it is not binding, it MUST be followed for consistency and continuity.

 ## 1. Definitions